Cross-Cultural Communication MA

 Your development

-Through the research portfolio, you'll learn analytical and theoretical skills required to understand and analyse communication in a wide range of settings.
-You'll learn about research in communication and cross-cultural communication from a range of perspectives, including:
+Through a research portfolio, you'll gain the analytical and theoretical skills required to understand and analyse communication in a social setting of personal interest or relevance to you.

-As a part-time student you can conduct a research project of relevance to your employer and/or industry.
+As a part-time student, you can conduct a research project of relevance to your employer and/or industry.

 Your future